 What kind of student is a good match for NSLI-Y?

 Participating in NSLI-Y is a challenging but rewarding endeavor.
 NSLI-Y participants are immersed in a foreign culture and spend most of the day studying language and culture inside and outside the classroom.
-To navigate the “ups and downs” of a cross-cultural environment, participants must demonstrate maturity, open-mindedness, flexibility, and initiative.
+To navigate the “ups and downs” of a cross-cultural environment, participants must demonstrate maturity, open-mindedness, flexibility, communication skills, and initiative.
 Additionally, participants need to understand the importance of following program rules and guidelines, especially for health and safety.

 NSLI-Y language instruction and programming